In this article, you’ll find answers to questions like:

 Singing songs and reciting nursery rhymes are other ways to learn words by hearing them, says Catherine Tedesco, Palm Beach County School District’s former literacy manager for Elementary Education.
 Later, when we see words on the page, we remember them from the songs and rhymes: “Three blind mice!”

 1. WHAT ARE THE BENEFITS?

-“When my mother read “The Gingerbread Man” to me, she couldn’t skip anything because I knew all the pages,” says former Debbie Battles, director of elementary education at the School District of Palm Beach County.
+“When my mother read 'The Gingerbread Man' to me, she couldn’t skip anything because I knew all the pages,” says Debbie Battles, former director of Elementary Education at the school district.
 “I still know every word: ‘You can’t catch me, I’m the gingerbread man!’
 It’s a memory of my mother that I will always have.”